Knowledge is power when it comes to understanding breast cancer. Being armed with the facts can help you make important decisions about your health.

 What is hereditary breast and ovarian cancer syndrome?

-Some red flags in a patient’s medical record or family history may indicate a genetic tendency to develop ovarian cancer, including:
+Some risk factors in a patient’s medical record or family history may indicate a genetic tendency to develop ovarian cancer, including:

 - A diagnosis of breast cancer at age 50 or earlier

-- Bilateral breast cancers, either in you or in a close relative
+- Bilateral breast cancers, either in you, a family member or a close relative

 - A close blood relation (mother, daughter, sister, grandmother, granddaughter, niece) diagnosed with ovarian cancer